rootstrap/arqo/README.md

 ### Model Generator

-Even, you could generate the query object when you create your rails models.
-To do that, you have to enable the query generators at your application config file adding the following line:
+To generate the query object when you create your rails models, enable the query generators at your application config file adding the following line:

 ```ruby
 # config/application.rb